jasonmccallister/grouptopics.org/README.md

 	- Run `php app/console doctrine:schema:create`

 	***Note: this migrate script will only run when you provision Vagrant.***
+- Open your browser and visit `http://dev.grouptopics.org/config.php`.
+Ensure that you clear any MAJOR issues with the your configuration.

+- Once you have cleared any errors, click the link to **Configure your Symfony Application online**.

-- Edit the new `parameters.yml` in app/config and provide your database credentials.
+- Follow the steps to configure your database.
+Use `localhost` and `root/root` for the username and password, unless you changed password in the Vagrantfile.
+This will edit the new `parameters.yml` in app/config and provide your database credentials.

 - Open your favorite browser and visit `dev.grouptopics.org/app_dev.php` and check it out!
 Don't forget to make changes and send a pull request back to our main repository, read our section on contributing below to find out more.

 	***Note: you may receive a 404 error on from the web debug toolbar that asks if you want to load the profiler.
-This is an issue with the way Nginx handles the site configuration. ***
+The common remedy for this is to ensure that there is no trailing slash on app_dev.php. ***

 ## Contributing